davekinkead/thesis/paper.coffee.md

 An alternative approach would be to simulate _theory_.
 All theories are abstractions of reality, so simulating theory simply formalises into code the abstractions that theorists have made for centuries.
 This type of simulation can be thought of as coherence testing particular theories.
 By making the assumptions and abstractions of a theory explicit in code, we can see if the predictions and claims of the theory are entailed, or at least made probable.
 We can show that a theoretical model is coherent even if we can't show that the theory's assumptions do in fact hold true in reality.

-What follows in the remander of this paper is both a description of a model of democracy as well as a simulation of that model.
+What follows in the remainder of this paper is both a description of a model of democracy as well as a simulation of that model.
 It attempts to capture the key claims of instrumental accounts of democracy and explore how changing the composition of a polity affects the democratic processes of that polity.

 The simulation process begins by defining a simple model of democracy consisting of naive voters populating some abstract political space.
 Methods of inclusion and voting are then defined.
 Next, three instrumental accounts of democracy - content-independent, content-relative, and content-indifferent - are formalised and simulated in the model over a wide variety of parameters.
 Finally, the relationship between democratic inclusion and democratic outcomes is explored by examining how different compositions of agents lead to different results.